GeoscienceAustralia/dea-knowledge-hub/docs/guides/setup/operational-reports/timeliness-currency-report.md

 ## How Timeliness is calculated

-Timeliness is a value that ranges from 0% (meaning 'never on time') to 100% (meaning 'always on time').

-In the **Products** table, it is calculated by ......................
-TODO
+In the **Products** table, Timeliness is calculated by an algorithm that works as follows.

+1. Calculate the age of the latest published data by finding the difference between the latest scene's acquisition date and the calendar time.
+1. If the age is within the threshold of a specified business rule, then the timeliness is 100% for this day.
+If not, then it is 0%.
+1. The Timeliness of multiple days are averaged across a financial year and across a financial quarter.

-In the **Additional products** table, it is calculated from the number of days that the product has been overdue throughout the entire financial year.
+In the **Additional products** table, Timeliness is calculated from the number of days that the product has been overdue throughout the entire financial year.
 It uses the following formula.

 $100 - (\frac{d}{365.25} \times 100)$